contractautomataproject/ContractAutomataLib/README.md

 Generation from a `*.prod` file, computed when the product files are loaded, where `*.prod` files contain textual descriptions of products.
-At the moment of writing, the package family has not been refactored to Java 8.
 The wiki contains an excerpt from a published paper regarding the product lines functionalities of the tool.

 ![The class diagram of family package](./doc/familyDiagram.png)[fig:the class diagram of family package]